brycied00d/GitHub-Multihook-Enable/README.md

 Email
 -----
 Syntax: `php email.php github_username github_password email_address [email_secret]`
 It's pretty self-explanatory...
 Even has useful output.
 And help!
+The email_secret fills out the Approved header to automatically approve the message in a read-only or moderated mailing list.
+By default, this does not send from your user (checkbox un-checked).
+If you want to enable this, edit the source (look for XXX)

 Delete